The Albany Plan

 King George's War

-a practice where British commanders forcibly enlisted colonists in the military.
+A practice where commanders begin forcibly enlisting colonists in wars.

 Marquis de Montcalm